mattdy/MMM-Tesla/README.md

 - Some fields (charge-time, charge-added, charge-power) are only enabled if the vehicle is plugged in
 - Some fields (version, speed, heading) are only enabled if the vehicle is not driving
 - The temperature field may not be populated if you use TeslaFi's sleep mode, which will stop this row from showing entirely.
-You may need to use `apiQuery: "&command=lastGoodTemp"` if this fails to show
+You may need to use `apiCommand: "lastGoodTemp"` if this fails to show
 - For details on TeslaFi's 'location' tags, see [TeslaFi Locations](https://teslafi.com/locations.php)

 ## Map